 First of all, determine which posts gain the most engagement organically.
 Digging into your Google Analytics helps here, as you can figure out very quickly what is performing best.
 Then use that as a template for new content with boosting budget behind it to further drive engagement.
 This can be done on an extremely targeted basis, utilising however much budget you put behind the post(s) and therefore drastically increasing your chances of gaining more likes, link clicks, shares or whatever the objective is for that particular piece of content.

 There’s no hiding place in the age of social media.
 Complaints and negative comments are in the public domain for all to see.
 Many users will pose customer service enquiries straight to social media as they see this as a chance to get an immediate response.
 Generally, it is better to be responsive than ignore this aspect of social media.
 According to an article on Freshsparks.com, 53% of users expect a response within the hour and on Twitter, this jumps to 72%.
 Practicing this automatically puts your brand at an advantage from a business perspective from those who don’t.
 Research suggests that nearly half of consumers on social media expect to be responded to within an hour, making speed an important factor as well.
+You also have to make sure that the invoices you are sending your customers have the right template, like a construction invoice template, for a professional looking bill.

 Use Social Listening Tools